 Spray carburetor cleaner into the air intake and start your engine.
 If it doesn’t stay running, you will need to clean your carburetor or replace it.
 Read this article for steps to clean your lawn mower carburetor.

-6. Plugged Fuel Filter or Fuel Lines on a Lawn Mower
+6. Plugged Fuel Filter or Fuel Lines

 Much like deposits left by fuel can clog parts of your carburetor, it can also clog your fuel filter and fuel lines.
 If your fuel filter is dirty and clogged, you must replace it.